NickAkincilar/QlikSense_SFDC_Chrome_Extension/README.md

 1. Enter the Qliksense server name & virtual proxy name (if any)
 2. Enter the root URL of the SFDC site so it does not inject charts in to other instances.
-3. Fill in App & ChartID values for Account and/or Opportunity Sections.
+3. Fill in the App & ChartID values for Account and/or Opportunity Sections where you can obtain via Devhub \ Single Configurator.
-4. App & Opp FieldNames are the actual field names within those Qlik Apps that contain the SFDC Account & Opp id values for proper filtering of the charts.
+4. Account & Opportunity FieldNames are the actual field names used within the Qlik Apps that contain the SFDC Account & Opp id values for proper filtering of the charts.
 5. Click  **SAVE**  button. (_Saving the configuration will update the Settings JSON string that you can send others to share_)
 6. That's it!